knela96/Static_Code_Analysis/README.md

 ```
 <div style="text-align:center"><img src="https://raw.githubusercontent.com/knela96/Static-Code-Analysis/master/Images/Installation9.JPG" alt=""/></div>

-Go to _File->Edit Project->Checking tab"_ and you will see in the list of checkboxes that has appeared one named exactly as the file, ensure to check it, to make the analyzer use your rules.
+Go to _File->Edit Project->Checking tab"_ and you will see in the list of checkboxes that has appeared one named exactly as the file, ensure to check it to make the analyzer use your rules.

 #### Step 10